Join the Conversation

-Other suggestions made by area residents were selling to a private company, keeping part of the center and adding municipal parking, or investing in a new building that would have less environmental and maintenance concerns.
+Other suggestions made by area residents were selling to a private company, keeping part of the center and adding municipal parking or investing in a new building that would have fewer environmental and maintenance concerns.

 Steele warned that though maintaining the building could be expensive, costs associated with demolishing the building could also go well beyond the $25,000 assessment.

 "There is no prevailing desire to displace the programs currently using the building," Stauffer said, reminding those attending that the purpose of the meeting was to seek input.